Amazon Prime Day comes amid slowdown in online sales growth - NewsBreak

 The company has long used the two-day event — one of its biggest all year — to lure people to its Prime membership, for which Amazon recently raised the price to $139 a year from $119 a year.

-Amazon doesn’t disclose total Prime Day sales, though growth estimates for last year’s event had ranged from 7% to 9%.
-Research firm Insider Intelligence suggests sales could grow even more this year in part because of the event’s mid–July timing, which compared to last year’s June date would allow the company to capture more consumers doing back–to–school shopping.
+Amazon doesn’t disclose Prime Day results, though research firm Insider Intelligence suggests sales could climb to about $12.5 billion in global sales — or 17% over last year -- in part because of the event’s mid-July timing, which compared to last year’s June date would allow the company to capture more consumers doing back-to-school shopping.

+Still, growth has slowed.
+Last year, sales increased by 8%, much lower than the 67.9% and 43% spikes in 2019 and 2020 respectively, according to Insider Intelligence.

-Amazon could use the boost amid a slowdown in overall online sales.
+Amazon could use a good boost.
 Once the darling of the pandemic economy, the company posted a rare quarterly loss in April as well as its slowest rate of revenue growth in nearly two decades — at 7%.
 Inflation had added roughly $2 billion in costs.

 Amazon also acknowledged it had too many workers and expects its excess capacity from its massive warehouse expansion during the pandemic to total $10 billion in extra costs for the first half of this year.